platyplus/hasura-cli-supplement/README.md

 ### Upgrade

 Let's say a new version of the `soft-delete` is available.
-It contains new SQL migrations as well as a diff of the metadata.
-The developer can then upgrade the module with `hasura modules upgrade soft-delete`
+It contains new SQL migrations as well as a adjustments in the metadata.
+The developer can then upgrade the module with `hasura modules upgrade soft-delete`.

 ### Uninstall